-A jammy egg, one with a tender white and a still-barely-liquid dot in the very center of the yolk, is a tricky thing to achieve.
+A jammy egg, one with a tender white and a still-barely-liquid pool in the center of the yolk, is a tricky thing to achieve.
 Extra time, temperature, or an egg that is bigger or smaller will affect the texture of the yolk.
 When you reduce the variables, you get the same result every time.
-Use the same temperature eggs, the same size eggs, the same boiling water (212 degrees) for the same amount of time, and expect scrumptious, unctuous, delightful eggs ready for a sprinkle of salt and pepper or a steaming bed of ramen.
+Use the same temperature, the same size eggs, the same boiling water, for the same amount of time, and expect scrumptious, unctuous, delightful eggs ready for a sprinkle of salt and pepper or a steaming bed of ramen.
 See our technique in action in the video below.

 - 6 cups water